thecdil/sediment/_tributaries/atmosphere.md

 We were wrong, of course, but our instincts that the caverns marked traces of invisible life turned out to be right.

 Microbial communities proliferate in sandstone, eating holes out of the rock as they metabolize sediment.
-This work is not performed alone, however: microbes might etch a only small indentation in the rock before rain and wind take over, scooping the hollows deeper, allowing small pools of water to collect.
-In these pools, microbes flourish, devour more sediment, and burrow deeper.
+This work is not performed alone, however: microbes might etch a only small indentation in the rock before rain and wind take over, scooping the hollows deeper.
+Pools of water might collect in cavern bottoms, and in them, microbes flourish, devour more sediment, and burrow deeper.

 The wind, I have learned, works with many collaborators to shape Glen Canyon.